• Home

 What do you need to take this course?

-To learn throwing in series on the potter’s wheel, you’ll need your standard throwing equipment.
+To learn production throwing, you will need your standard throwing equipment.
 We also throw on bats.
 The size of the bats and bat system depends on the size of the pots you want to make.
-Besides the throwing equipment, you’ll need a measuring gauge.
-You can buy one at a pottery supply store, or you can opt for a DIY version with skewers and a ball of clay.
+As well as the throwing equipment, you will need a measuring gauge.
+You can purchase one from a pottery supply store or make your own using skewers and a ball of clay.

 Free information session about this course